 Speech Delay vs. Language Delay — What's the Difference?

-If you've typed the words "my child isn't talking" into a search bar at midnight, you are not alone.
-It is one of the most common concerns parents bring to us at Oasis Speech — and one of the most misunderstood.
-Two terms tend to come up again and again: speech delay and language delay.
-Most people use them interchangeably.
-They are not the same thing, and knowing the difference can genuinely change the course of your child's care.
+If you’ve typed the words “my child isn’t talking” into a search bar at midnight, you are not alone.
+It’s one of the most common things parents bring to us at Oasis Speech, and also one of the most misunderstood.
+Two terms come up again and again: speech delay and language delay.
+Most people use them interchangeably, but knowing the difference can genuinely change the course of your child’s care.

 The #1 Question Parents Ask